 Be aware that when something only happens to you, it is your problem not mine.
-I will not reopen a quiz if an issue on your side has occurred.
 Please always start early on assignments and finish early to avoid problems.
+Save assignments in Word to avoid losing your work.

 I will be of no help with computer problems, mechanical failures, ISP problems, etc. You can contact Blackboard and Tech Support (blackboard@southplainscollege.edu) for any Blackboard related issues.
 If you are having trouble logging in to Blackboard or seeing your courses, please contact Blackboard Support.
 You can call the office Monday through Friday from 8:00 am to 4:00 pm at 806-716-2180